 - Mushy or translucent.
 Soft, translucent leaves occur when storage ruptures and the stored moisture leaks out to the surrounding tissues.

 - Rosettes opening.
 Those with rosette-forming leaves are often compact with enough sunlight and water.
 But once overwatered, the rosette opens wider like a flower in full bloom.

-In areas like ours in California, where the weather is mild-to-hot and mostly dry, growing succulents outdoors is ideal.
-But for those living in places where it is very humid or where it frequently rains, it can be so challenging.
-You may need to take extra steps to protect them from the elements.
+In areas like California, where the weather is mild-to-hot and mostly dry, growing succulents outdoors is ideal.
+But there are unexpected weather conditions wherein a location such as California may face several days of rain.
+You need to take extra steps to protect succulents from the elements.

-Let me make this clear: Succulents love water.
+Let me mention this again: Succulents love water.
 They love rainwater.
 They love to sip and keep a lot of water.
 But too much of it can cause them harm.

 If succulents love rainwater, why and when should you worry?